ZEISS/zeiss-inspect-app-examples/AppExamples/scripted_diagrams/OSMMapDiagram/doc/Documentation.md

 ## Managing the scripted diagram services

-Use Apps->Manage Services... to start `OSMMapDiagram` and stop any diagram service currently not in use.
-Only one diagram service may be active!
+Use Apps->Manage Services... to start `OSMMapDiagram`.

 ## Diagram settings